 The heart is surrounded by a flexible two-layered membrane called the pericardium.
 The two layers are separated by a thin slick of fluid that allows the layers to glide easily over each other.
-The roles of the pericardium include keeping the heart in place and protecting it from catching secondary infections.
+The role of the pericardium includes keeping the heart in place and protecting it from catching secondary infections.

 Symptoms of pericarditis

 The symptoms of pericarditis depend on the type, but may include:

 - sweating and chills

 - abnormal heart rhythms, such as accelerated heartbeat (tachycardia)

 - pain radiating into the left shoulder and arm